Kudus Regency: Administrative districts

-Note: (a) comprises 9 urban kelurahan (Kajeksan, Kerjasan, Mlati Kidul, Mlati Norowito, Panjunan, Purwosari, Sunggingan, Wergu Kulon and Wergu Wetan) and 16 rural desa.
+Note: (a) comprises 9 urban kelurahan (Kajeksan, Kerjasan, Mlati Kidul, Mlati Norowito, Panjunan, Purwosari, Sunggingan, Wergu Kulon, and Wergu Wetan) and 16 rural desa.

 (b) Undaan District consists of a large southwards salient away from the rest of the Regency.

 Kudus town

-The town of Kudus, including those parts of the regency who form part of the urban area (the surrounding Kaliwungu, Jati, Gebog and Bae Districts), had a population of 358,335 at the 1990 Census.
+The town of Kudus, including those parts of the regency that form part of the urban area (the surrounding Kaliwungu, Jati, Gebog, and Bae Districts), had a population of 358,335 at the 1990 Census.
 Although most residents of Kudus are Javanese, there is an Indonesian Chinese minority in the town centre, as well as an Arab neighborhood, Kudus Kulon, to the west of the town centre.

 The town is considered to be the "birthplace" of the kretek clove cigarette, which is by far the most widely smoked form of tobacco in the country, and it remains a major centre for their manufacture.

 Haji Jamahri, a resident of the town, invented them in the 1880s.

-A festival named Dandangan is held for about one whole month before Ramadhan, Muslim's fasting month in Kudus Kulon.
+A festival named Dandangan is held for about one month before Ramadhan, the Muslim fasting month, in Kudus Kulon.

 Anti-nuclear movement

 On June 12, 2007, about 5,000 people gathered peacefully to protest against Jakarta's plan to build 4 nuclear reactors in the region.
-The movement included local residents, activists, artists, students and public officials, parliament members, military commandants and police chiefs.
-This movement has been part of a series of responses emerging from all sides of the Indonesian society against the use of nuclear technology for energy production.
+The movement included residents, activists, artists, students, public officials, members of parliament, military commanders, and police chiefs.
+This movement has been part of a series of responses from across Indonesian society against the use of nuclear technology for energy production.